aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

     - Architectural characteristics specify HOW to implement the requirements and WHY certain choices were made
     - For example, performance may be an important architectural characteristic, but often don't appear in requirements documents
 - *An architecture characteristic influences some structural aspect of the design*
+    - Primary reason architects try to describe architectural characteristics is to tease out important design considerations
+        - Can the architect implement it via design or does this architectural characteristics require special structural consideration to succeed
     - Consider scalability, no amount of clever design will allow a monolithic architecture to scale beyond a certain point - system must change to a distributed architectural style
     - Architects often pay close attention to operational architectural characteristics because they are the characteristics that most often require special structural support
 - *An architecture characteristic must be critical or important to application success*